JacekDanecki/neo-hub/README.md

-# Releases used to build images
+# Releases used to build docker images

 ## Docker hub repository info